COMP0016-T32/blog/_posts/2023-03-05-term-2-week-6-to-week-7.markdown

 categories: update
 ---

+In these two weeks, we successfully added the virtual dance mat to the MotionInput codebase.
+Moreover, we added more components to the dance mat and fixed some bugs.
+We also designed the configuration wizard.

 # Added the Virtual Dance Mat

 Based on the holistic module developed by Team 26, we implemented our virtual dance mat.